The role of twins in computing planar supports of hypergraphs: A sequence of gluable edge bipartitions

 Graph~$G'$ has a sphere embedding due to the way it was constructed.
 We now prove that from this embedding we can obtain an \loutp\ one.
-This then finishes the proof of Theorem\nobreakspace \ref {sepseq}.
-Note that there is a face in the sphere embedding of $G'$ that contains $y$ or $\phi(y)$ due to the flag $b$ in the signatures.
-In a slight abuse of notation, we denote this face by $\geom{F}$.
+This then finishes the proof of \cref{sepseq}.
+Note that there is a face in the sphere embedding of $G'$ that contains $y$ or $\phi(y)$ due to the flag $b$ in the labelings (i.e.\ if $b = 1$ then there is a face containing $\phi(y)$, otherwise there is a face containing~$y$).
+We denote this face by $\geom{F}$.
 By removing a point contained in the face~$\geom{F}$ from the sphere, we obtain a topological space homeomorphic to the plane.
 Fix a corresponding homeomorphism~$\delta$ and note that, applying $\delta$ to $G'$, we obtain a planar embedding of $G'$ with the outer face~$\delta(\geom{F})$.
 In the following we assume that $G'$ is embedded in this way and, for the sake of simplicity, denote $\delta(\geom{F})$ by $\geom{F}$.

-To conclude the proof it remains to show that the embedding of $G'$ is an \loutp\ one.
+To conclude the proof it remains to show that $G'$ is \loutp.
 Recall that a graph is \loutp\ if and only it has an embedding in the plane such that each vertex~$v$ has an incident face with a face path of length at most~$\layers$ to the outer face~$\geom{F}$.
 Call such a path \emph{good} with respect to~$v$.